XA1NE/MyBMS/README.md

     * my-bms: The web application that provides user interface built with React.

     * selenium-tests: Selenium tests responsible for integration and functional testing.

+    * Project Report: Encompasses the design and thought process behind the entire system.